edgelesssys/estore/README.md

-# ego-kvstore
+# EStore

-ego-kvstore is a key-value store with authenticated encryption for data at rest.
-It is based on [Pebble](https://github.com/cockroachdb/pebble), the key-value store used in CockroachDB. ego-kvstore provides confidentiality *and* integrity for the database state as a whole.
-We call this "snapshot integrity".
+EStore is a key-value store with authenticated encryption for data at rest.
+It's based on [Pebble](https://github.com/cockroachdb/pebble), the key-value store used in CockroachDB.
+EStore provides confidentiality *and* integrity for the database state as a whole.
+We call this "snapshot integrity."
-In contrast, other database encryption schemes typically only provide integrity at record or file level.
+In contrast, other database encryption schemes typically only provide integrity at the record or file level.
 As a result, in those cases, attackers can modify parts of the database state unnoticed.

-With these properties, ego-kvstore is especially suitable to be used with [EGo](https://github.com/edgelesssys/ego) to build [confidential-computing apps](https://www.edgeless.systems/confidential-computing).
+With these properties, EStore is particularly well suited for use with [EGo](https://github.com/edgelesssys/ego) to build [confidential-computing apps](https://www.edgeless.systems/confidential-computing).
-However, ego-kvstore can be used in any Go application to store sensitive information in a structured way.
+However, you can use EStore in any Go application to store sensitive information in a structured way.

 ## Example